 Photographs of the tomb, funeral effigy, corset, portrait and ring can be purchased from Westminster Abbey Library: [email protected]

-The funeral effigy, corset and ring will be displayed in the new Jubilee Galleries due to open mid 2018.
+The funeral effigy, corset and ring will be displayed in the new Jubilee Galleries from June 2018.

 See also Martyrs of the Reformation entry for the stone set in the floor beside Elizabeth and Mary's tomb.

 Oxford Dictionary of National Biography (2004)